tweag/bsides-tampa-workshop/part1/README.md

 Of course, this introduces the risk that true positives could be added to the code base.

 Talisman can also be run as a command line tool.
-This will scan the target director for secrets and output a JSON file with a list of findings.
+This will scan the target directory for secrets and output a JSON file with a list of findings.

 To run a scan you can type: